Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates

-In this paper, we combine a phenomenological analysis with first-principles calculations to show that this is not the case, and that a metamagnetic quantum critical end-point (QCEP) could still be realized in these compounds.
-This happens when there is a first-order transition between the AFM-dominated and FM-dominated states, which would be consistent with what is currently known about the phase diagrams of Sm$_{1-x}$Gd$_{x}$TiO$_{3}$ and Y$_{1-x}$La$_{x}$TiO$_{3}$ \cite{Goral1982,Greedan1985,Okimoto1995,Katsufuji1997,Amow2000,ZhouHD2005,Hameed2021}.
-In this situation, the octahedral rotation mode $R_{5}^{-}$, corresponding to a staggered rotation between neighboring TiO$_{6}$ octahedra {[}displayed later in Fig.~\ref{fig:R_dep}(a){]}, causes the first-order line to split from the PM phase boundary and to occur inside the mixed AFM+FM state, as shown schematically in Fig.~\ref{fig:schematic}.
-This first-order line ends in a critical end-point (CEP), above which a Widom line emerges, in close analogy to the liquid-gas phase transition~\cite{Jones1956,Xu2005_Widom,Simeoni2010}.
-The relevant order parameter in this case is the canting angle $\theta$ characterizing the mixed AFM+FM phase, which is $\theta\gtrsim0$ ($\theta\lesssim\pi/2$) deep inside the AFM-dominated (FM-dominated) phase, see Fig.~\ref{fig:schematic}.
-While $\theta$ can change continuously if the phase diagram is traversed above the CEP (but below the magnetic ordering temperature), it undergoes a first-order jump below the CEP.
+In this paper, we combine a phenomenological analysis with first-principles calculations to show that this is not the case and that a metamagnetic quantum critical endpoint (QCEP) could still be realized{, particularly in the phase diagrams of Sm$_{1-x}$Gd$_{x}$TiO$_{3}$ and Y$_{1-x}$La$_{x}$TiO$_{3}$ \cite{Goral1982,Greedan1985,Okimoto1995,Katsufuji1997,Amow2000,ZhouHD2005,Hameed2021}}. {The key point is that the staggered rotation between neighboring TiO$_{6}$ octahedra, known as the $R_{5}^{-}$ mode and illustrated in the right panel of Fig.~\ref{fig:R_dep}(a), causes an admixture of the AFM and FM order parameters.
+Microscopically, this effect arises from the changes in the orbital level splittings promoted by the octahedral rotations, which in turn induce magnetic exchange anisotropies as well as the displacement of the oxygen ions from the middle of nearest neighbor titanium pairs, which induces antisymmetric exchange interactions.
+Because of this admixture, the would-be first-order transition line from the AFM to the FM state splits from the PM phase boundary, as shown schematically in Fig.~\ref{fig:schematic}.} This first-order line, {denoted by the dashed line in Fig.~\ref{fig:schematic}}, ends in a critical endpoint (CEP, {pink dot in Fig.~\ref{fig:schematic}}), above which a Widom line emerges, analogous to the liquid-gas phase transition~\cite{Jones1956,Xu2005_Widom,Simeoni2010}.

-This type of metamagnetic transition, driven by octahedral rotations, is thus different from the usual magnetic-field-driven metamagnetic transition that occurs in metallic ferromagnets, where the magnetization is the discontinuous order parameter~\cite{Brando2016_RMP}.
-As we demonstrate using first-principles calculations, the octahedral rotations are very sensitive to uniaxial strain, which has been routinely applied in strongly correlated systems via a variety of experimental setups~\cite{Chu2012,Steppke2017,Sato2017,Pelc2019,Hameed2020} -- including recently in rare-earth titanates~\cite{SmGd_YLa_unpublished}.
-This makes it possible to control the position of the CEP with strain, and opens the prospect of tuning it down to $T=0$, thus promoting a QCEP, as depicted in Fig.~\ref{fig:schematic}.
-We discuss possible consequences of such a QCEP, and also experimental manifestations of the finite-temperature CEP in the specific heat and other thermodynamic quantities.